-- 34. Economic income includes:

-- A. recurring components only.

-- B. nonrecurring components only.

-- C. both recurring and nonrecurring components.

-- D. neither recurring nor nonrecurring components.

-- 35. For a going concern, company value can be expressed by:

-- A. dividing permanent income by the cost of capital.

-- B. multiplying permanent income by the cost of capital.

-- C. dividing permanent income by the market value per share.

-- D. multiplying permanent income by the market value per share.

-- 36. Accounting income consists of all the following components except:
+34. Accounting income consists of all the following components except:

-- A. permanent component.
+A. permanent component.

-- B. transitory component.
+B. transitory component.

-- C. value irrelevant component.
+C. value irrelevant component.

-- D. temporary component.
+D. realized component.

-- 37. To determine a company's sustainable earning power, an analyst needs to first determine the recurring component of the current period's accounting income by excluding nonrecurring components of accounting income.
+35. To determine a company's sustainable earning power, an analyst needs to first determine the

+recurring component of the current period's accounting income by excluding nonrecurring

+components of accounting income.
 Such adjusted earnings are often referred to as:

-- A. core earnings.
+A. core earnings.

-- B. permanent earnings.
+B. transitory earnings.

-- C. basic earnings.
+C. basic earnings.

-- D. operating earnings.
+D. operating earnings.

-- 38. SFAS 157 defines fair value as the:
+36. SFAS 157 defines fair value as the:

-- A. market price.
+A. entry price.

-- B. exchange price.
+B. exchange price.

-- C. net asset value.
+C. net asset value.

-- D. real value.
+D. real value.

-- 39. SFAS prescribes that information about the level of inputs used for determining fair values must be reported in the:

-- A. balance sheet.

-- B. director's letter.

-- C. footnotes.

-- D. MD&A.

-- 40. All of the following are basic approaches to valuation except:

-- A. market approach.

-- B. asset approach.

-- C. income approach.

-- D. cost approach.

-- 41. GAAP stands for General American Accounting Principles, and must be adhered to by publicly traded companies when preparing their financial statements.

-42. FASB stands for Financial Accounting Service Bureau, and is a sub-division of the Securities and Exchange Commission (SEC).
+37. SFAS prescribes that information about the level of inputs used for determining fair values must be reported in the: A. balance sheet.
+B. director's letter.
+C. footnotes.
+D. MD&A. 38.
+All of the following are basic approaches to valuation except: A. market approach.
+B. book value approach.
+C. income approach.
+D. cost approach.
+Tru e / False Questions 39.
+GAAP stands for General American Accounting Principles, and must be adhered to by publicly traded companies when preparing their financial statements.
+True False 40.
+FASB stands for Financial Accounting Service Bureau, and is a sub-division of the Securities and Exchange Commission (SEC).
+True False

-43. Under GAAP accounting, a company has the choice of using cash or accrual accounting in preparing its financial statements.

-44. Under cash accounting, a company must recognize revenues in financial statements when the revenues are earned or realized.

-45. Under accrual accounting, a company will recognize expenses as they are paid.
-FALSE 46.
-Accrual income is a better predictor of future cash flows than current cash flows.
-TRUE 47.
-The auditor provides "reasonable", as opposed to "absolute" assurance that the financial statements provide no material misstatement.
-TRUE 48.
-Net income is usually higher than free cash flows.
-TRUE 49.
-By using earnings management, managers always try to increase income.
-FALSE 50.
-Income smoothing is a form of earnings management.
-TRUE 51.
-Income shifting is not one of the earnings management mechanics.
-FALSE 52.
-The development of the financial statements is management's responsibility and the auditor is not concerned with the process of development.
-FALSE
+41. GAAP accounting, a company has the choice of using cash or accrual accounting in ing its financial statements.
+True False 42. cash accounting, a company must recognize revenues in financial statements when the less are earned or realized.
+True False 43.
+Under accrual accounting, a company will recognize expenses as they are paid.
+True False 44.
+Accrua I income is a better predictor of future cash flows than current cash flows.
+True False 45. al auditors provide "reasonable", as opposed to "absolute" assurance that the financial ents provide no material misstatement.
+True False 46.
+Net in come is usually higher than free cash flows.
+True False 47.
+By usir ng earnings management, managers always try to increase income.
+True False